 To give your bearded dragon a little privacy, you can use anything from a big blanket to a cat hideout.
 However, most prefer to buy reptile specific hideouts as these weather regular wear and tear and fit nicely in most tanks.

 Bearded dragons love to burrow down into things (especially during brumation!) and if you give them something to do that in, they’ll be super grateful!

 And should you purchase or create a hideout too large for their tank?
 Well, simply set it in the middle of the floor and let your beardie explore on their own!

 Another cool element, albeit not really a “toy”, that you can add to your dragon’s enclosure is a bridge.
 Bridges give your dragon not only a new place to lounge and relax, but a fun way to get from one side of their enclosure to the other.

-Besides toys, it’s important to give your bearded dragon activities they can engage in that will provide them with enrichment.
+Besides toys, it’s also important to give your bearded dragon activities they can engage in that will provide them with enrichment.
 As an added bonus, many of these activities go hand in hand with bearded dragon exercise as well!

 Check out some of the ideas for activities your bearded dragon will love below!

-Also, it is super important that you’re on scene to monitor everything as your bearded dragon may tire or become distressed quickly if swimming just isn’t their thing
+Also, it is SUPER important that you’re on the scene to monitor everything as your bearded dragon may tire or become distressed quickly if swimming just isn’t their cup of tea.